 - Summer (May 16-August 15): 20 hours per week, noting that the Health Center is closed on Fridays throughout the summer; 16% of salary earned during the summer months.

 The University of Dayton has partnered with Keeling & Associates in this search process.
 Applications should include a cover letter and resume and must be sent, preferably in PDF format, to recruiting@KeelingAssociates.com.
 The subject line of the email should read “UD – Medical Director.”
 Confidential inquiries and nominations should be addressed to Dr. Jan Walbert, Vice President and Senior Consultant for Executive Search, Keeling & Associates, at firstname.lastname@example.org.
-Applications received by May 4, 2021, will receive full consideration.
 The process will continue until the position is filled.

 Informed by its Catholic and Marianist mission, the University of Dayton is committed to the principles of diversity, equity, and inclusion.
 Informed by this commitment, we seek to increase diversity, achieve equitable outcomes, and model inclusion across our campus community.
 As an Affirmative Action and Equal Opportunity Employer, we will not discriminate against minorities, women, protected veterans, individuals with disabilities, or on the basis of race, color, national origin, religion, sex, sexual orientation or gender identity.

 Download a copy of the position profile, click here.